Melted Crayon Christmas Ornaments

 Christmas in the Big Woods – Christmas has come to the Big Woods of Wisconsin!
 Laura and her family are excited to celebrate.
 When Laura’s cousins, aunt, and uncle arrive, they spend their time together eating sweets, playing in the snow, and reading.
 Their holiday celebrations are full of simple joys.

-Making melted crayon Christmas ornaments is a great holiday activity to do with your young children.
+Making this fun Christmas craft is a great holiday activity to do with your young children.
+Not only will it provide hours of entertainment, but the end result is beautiful decorations that everyone can enjoy!

 So this holiday season why not try making these unique ornaments together as a family?
 You won’t regret it!